RocketLeagueMapmaking/RL-docs/CONTRIBUTING.md

 This guide uses a custom guide theme.
 The theme [`theme-rlmm`](https://theme-rlmm.pages.dev) is built on [VitePress](https://vitepress.dev) with Vue.js 3 and Vite.

 - Style theme modifications should be in `docs/.vitepress/theme/`.
 The theme should be only exported from the `@rocketleaguemapmaking/theme-rlmm` package!
-  - Any component, code or other changes should be in the [theme repository](https://github.com/rocketleaguemapmaking/theme-rlmm)
-- Feature requests and issues with the theme (components) should be opened in the [theme repository](https://github.com/rocketleaguemapmaking/theme-rlmm)
+- Feature requests, issues and any component, code or other changes with the theme (components) should be opened in the [theme repository](https://github.com/rocketleaguemapmaking/theme-rlmm)